stethewwolf/docker_simple-git-srv/README.md

 * [gitolite](https://gitolite.com/gitolite/index.html)
 * [gitweb](https://git-scm.com/docs/gitweb)

-The git content will be avaialble via http and ssh ( the docker container contains a apache2 and sshd server).
+The git content will be avaialble via http and ssh ( the docker container contains a nginx and sshd server).

 The git server can be managed throught the gitolite-admin repository.